 King’s Ely Junior is home to approximately 40 boy and girl boarders who enjoy two spectacular buildings as their homes.
-With medieval origins, both Choir House and Priory House are our boarders’ peaceful havens at the end of their busy school days.
+With medieval origins, both Walsingham House and Priory House are our boarders’ peaceful havens at the end of their busy school days.

 Each House is run by a Housemistress who lives in the building with her family and offers a close-knit and caring environment for our youngest boarders.
 A feature of the family-orientated Houses is the close bond between parents and the House teams.
 Aspirations are shared and communication is strong to ensure the most productive experience for those able to board at King’s Ely Junior.